qgis/QGIS-Documentation/source/grass_integration/grass_integration.rst

 GRASS data are stored in a directory referred to as GISDBASE.
 This directory often called :file:`grassdata`, must be created before you start working with the GRASS plugin in QGIS.
 Within this directory, the GRASS GIS data are organized by projects stored in subdirectories called :file:`LOCATION`.
 Each :file:`LOCATION` is defined by its coordinate system, map projection and geographical boundaries.
 Each :file:`LOCATION` can have several
-:file:`MAPSETs` (subdirectories of the :file:`LOCATION`) that are used to subdivide the project into different topics, subregions, or as workspaces for individual team members (:ref:`Neteler_&_Mitasova_2008`).
+:file:`MAPSETs` (subdirectories of the :file:`LOCATION`) that are used to subdivide the project into different topics, subregions, or as workspaces for individual team members (Neteler & Mitasova 2008 :ref:`literature_and_web`).
 In order to analyze vector and raster layers with GRASS modules, you must import them into a GRASS :file:`LOCATION` [#]_ .

 .. _figure_grass_location_1:
 .. figure:: img/en/grass_location.png